hendriku/onedrive-cloud-backup/README.md

 ## Usage

-Now you will have a new user and a directory `/recovery` where backups and logs will be stored.
+Now you will have a new user *recovery* and a directory `/recovery` where backups and logs will be stored.
 It also contains the script `cron.sh` which is responsible for synchronization.

 ### Modify the cronjob